On-line Te Reo Māori Dictionary

 You're great at speaking Māori!

-Kāore a Aria e kōrero ana.
+Kāore a Nikau e kōrero ana.

-Aria is not talking.
+Nikau is not talking.

 I kōrero au ki a ia.